romanravkov/OneTalk/contributing.md

 - **Bug Reports**: If you encounter a bug, please [open an issue](https://github.com/romanravkov/OneTalk/issues) and provide detailed information about the bug, including steps to reproduce it.
 - **Feature Requests**: If you have an idea for a new feature or improvement, [submit an issue](https://github.com/romanravkov/OneTalk/issues) with a clear description of your suggestion.
 - **Code Contributions**: If you're a developer, you can contribute code to the project.
-Fork the repository, make your changes in a separate branch, and then submit a pull request (PR) to the `master` branch.
+Fork the repository, make your changes in a separate branch, and then submit a pull request (PR) to the `main` branch.
 - **Documentation**: Help us improve our documentation by fixing typos, clarifying explanations, or adding new content.

 ## Submitting a Pull Request